Yellen, China's ambassador held 'frank and productive' discussion - US | Law-Order

 Yellen, China's ambassador held 'frank and productive' discussion - US

-Yellen and Xie held a "frank and productive discussion" that covered global and bilateral issues, according to the statement.
+Yellen and Xie held a "frank and productive discussion" that covered global and bilateral issues, the statement said.
+Xie expressed China's concerns on economic and trade issues and asked the United States to take action to resolve them, according to state media broadcaster CCTV.

+He also expressed hope that the United States and China will eliminate interference while strengthening dialogue, CCTV said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)